ansible/awx/docs/capacity.md

     (4096 - 2048) / 100 == ~20

 So a system with 4GB of memory would be capable of running 20 forks.
-The value `mem_per_fork` can be controlled by setting the Tower settings value
+The value `mem_per_fork` can be controlled by setting the AWX settings value
 (or environment variable) `SYSTEM_TASK_FORKS_MEM` which defaults to `100`.